INSIGHT

 Revenue gets you through the door, but lenders look at the full picture before making a decision.

-Some industries are viewed as higher risk than others, which can affect terms or affordability .
+Sector and risk.
+Some industries are viewed as higher risk than others, which can affect terms or availability.

 How Much Could You Realistically Borrow?